Kaz95/MAME_States/README.md

 Inside will be the MAMEStates executable and an '_internal' folder which houses project files.
 Run the executable.
 Windows will probably show a warning due to lack of signing, click more info and run anyway.

+## Things to know
+MAMEStates relies on MAME ini settings in most cases.
+For example, attempting to run a rom from a given MAME directory relies on the .ini file in the directory to know where to look for roms.
+The same goes for input files.

 ## Future